 This process will lock your iPhone.
 And if you following this process to reset your device, you can unlock it by entering your Apple ID and password.

-How to Factory Reset your iPhone or iPad using Mac or Computer
+Reset your iPhone or iPad using Mac or PC

 - Launch Finder.